-Justagg launches Digital Business Cards, Revolutionizing the Networking Space | www.lokmattimes.com
+Justagg Launches Digital Business Cards, Revolutionizing the Networking Space | www.lokmattimes.com

-PNN New Delhi [India], May 31: Justagg, an innovative digital networking company, announces the introduction of its groundbreaking digital ...
+New Delhi (India), June 1: Justagg, an innovative digital networking company, announces the introduction of its groundbreaking digital business ...

-New Delhi [India], May 31: Justagg, an innovative digital networking company, announces the introduction of its groundbreaking digital business card, redefining the professional networking landscape and poised to replace the traditional paper business card system.
+New Delhi (India), June 1: Justagg, an innovative digital networking company, announces the introduction of its groundbreaking digital business card, redefining the professional networking landscape and poised to replace the traditional paper business card system.

 Justagg’s launch comes in response to the evolving needs of the digital era where convenience, adaptability, and sustainability take precedence.
 “In our increasingly connected world, professional networking should be a seamless, efficient, and memorable experience.
 Our digital business card is tailored to meet these demands and more,” stated the founder of Justagg, Shivansh Soni.